 How I’ve Priced My Own Services

-I’ve learnt most of this information as a go!
-Between clients and talking to other makeup artists, I have a better understanding on how to approach my pricing and career as a freelance makeup artist.
+I’ve learned most of this information as ago!
+Between clients and talking to other makeup artists, I have a better understanding of how to approach my pricing and career as a freelance makeup artist.
 Take the time to invest in your craft.
 Learn from your mistakes and always allow yourself to grow.
 No matter what, do not give up on yourself.
 You are the face of your business, so let your light shine bright!